How to Enter

 1) Less is more, but tell a story

-Keep in mind that the judges may have to read through many entries
+Keep in mind that the judges may have to read through many

-them a story.
+telling them a story.
 The beginning should set out your insight and

 objectives clearly.
 The middle should explain the strategy,